FAQs

 Our most common screen print size is trimmed to 18x24 (untrimmed press sheets come in 19x25 or 20x26 formats, leaving us room for registration marks).
 Anything that is produceable within this sizing, from 16x20, to 11x17, all the way down to business cards, falls within our normal pricing structure.

-Smaller sizes can often be tiled out onto a larger press sheet; for example, four 8x10s fit nicely inside of an 18x24, giving you 200 prints at our 50 press sheet minimum.
-This is a great way to get more bang for your buck, or to gang up a group of smaller prints that all share the same colors.
+Like mentioned above, smaller sizes can often be tiled out onto a larger press sheet; for example, four 8x10s fit nicely inside of an 18x24, giving you 200 prints at our 50 press sheet minimum.
+This is a great way to get more value out of your press sheet, since the individually tiled prints only need to share colorway, not design.
 We generally only recommend tiling out posters on 19x25 press sheets or smaller.
 For jobs that are divided up into multiple different sizes (a wedding suite, for example, may include 5x7 invites and 3x5 RSVP cards), feel free to email us your specifications and we will be happy to help determine the best setup for your project.

 Anything larger than 18x24, in either direction, is considered an oversize job.